andrewlee8247/ccdr/README.md

 ![Default Percentages by Gender](https://i.ibb.co/yF8rV55/Percentage-of-Default-By-Gender.png)

 Weekly milestones and tasks were created in Jira.
 Stories describing weekly objectives were created that was scheduled for a ten week timeframe from start to deployement.
-For every week a sprint was started and tasks were added to detail each step that was needed to complete each sprint.
+For every week, a sprint was started and tasks were added to detail each step needed to complete each sprint.
 Upon completion, sprints were marked as completed on the project board.

 The following is a demo video created for the first week which outlines the project plan: